Yes, there is plenty to do at the library for pre-schoolers and it is free to join. Even babies can join the libraryand borrow board books!

 Top of page

 Enjoy sharing songs, stories and rhymes with your pre-school children, and help increase their language skills in these fun sessions.
-Free at many East Riding libraries.
+See if your local library holds one of these free sessions.
+Scroll down to the events information on the library finder to see what's on.

 Beverley Literature Festival